STASIS EURO Price Tops $1.09 on Major Exchanges (EURS)

-STASIS EURO (EURS) traded down 0.1% against the U.S. dollar during the one day period ending at 14:00 PM ET on October 13th.
-One STASIS EURO token can currently be bought for about $1.09 or 0.00001749 BTC on cryptocurrency exchanges.
-STASIS EURO has a market cap of $135.80 million and approximately $369,874.28 worth of STASIS EURO was traded on exchanges in the last day.
-In the last seven days, STASIS EURO has traded 0.4% lower against the U.S. dollar.
+STASIS EURO (EURS) traded 0.1% higher against the U.S. dollar during the 24-hour period ending at 14:00 PM E.T. on October 19th.
+In the last seven days, STASIS EURO has traded down 0.6% against the U.S. dollar.
+One STASIS EURO token can now be purchased for approximately $1.09 or 0.00001596 BTC on exchanges.
+STASIS EURO has a total market capitalization of $135.03 million and $471,357.04 worth of STASIS EURO was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.